rlipscombe/ct_ext/README.md

 Various extensions for Erlang's Common Test.

-This package provides the following hook:
+This package provides the following hooks:

 - `ct_ext_summary` -- pretty print a list of the succeeded and failed tests after the run has completed.
 - `ct_ext_ensure_started` -- automatically start an application before the test run begins.